 Job duties include:

 - Newsletter: with second GSR, publish weekly DHI newsletter.
 Every two weeks write a feature article on an event or issue relevant to the DHI community.
 Occasionally conduct interviews for the purposes of writing the article.
 On a weekly basis, find information on grants and opportunities, as well as events, articles, and news of interest, and publish in newsletter.

 - Website: keep grants, opportunities, events, and other informational pages updated on the website.
-As needed assist with building new website sections (such as COVID-19, or a graduate student portal).
+As needed assist with building new website sections.

 - Publicity support: work with Events Coordinator on outreach for DHI events: add events to local and university calendars; help develop and manage new outreach plans; maintain outreach databases.
 Assist with making posters, flyers, and graphics for DHI events.